uvacw/inca/doc/tips_and_tricks.md

 ```
 len(data)		# is it an appropriate length?
 data[0].keys()		# shows the keys in this element
-data[0]['category']	# shows you the key
+data[0]['category']	# shows you the value associated with the key
 ```
-If the running didn't work, so there are zero elements in the list, then the problem lies with trying to retrieve the rss feed.
+If the running didn't work, so there are zero elements in the list, then the problem probably lies with trying to retrieve the rss feed.
 If there are elements, but not all keys are present, the problem lies with this particular key.

-You can also call 1 key for a set of elements to check if the scraping worked.
+You can also retrieve 1 specific key for a set of elements to check if the scraping worked.
 ```
 for i in range(30):
     try: